wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Added: the ability to add custom filter/action hooks for the widget box auto-insertion.
+* Added: the ability to restrict the widget box auto-insertion by category, post-id, post-type, and page-type.
+* Added: the ability to disable the widget box auto-insertion by category, post-id, post-type ( post, page, custom post types ), and page-type ( archives, search, 404, etc. ).
+* Renewed: (**Breaking Change**) the entire Auto-Insert section of the plugin admin page.
+Accordingly the previous auto-insert options should be reconfigured.
+* Removed: (**Breaking Change**) the *responsive_column_widget_area* class attribute.
+Those who have been using it, should simply change it to *responsive_column_widget_box* instead.

 = 1.0.8.7 - 04/05/2013 =
 * Tweaked: the form data sanitization functionality for the numeric sequence values with the comma delimiter.